- If Chrome Remote Desktop is not working, perhaps your browser installation is corrupted and needs repair.

 - Click Yes to confirm the action.

-- Once uninstalled, reinstall Google Chrome.
+- Once uninstalled, reinstall Google Chrome. by clicking on the executable file and following the installation wizard.

 Once both the apps are installed, use the Remote Desktop app to check if the connection issue is resolved.